stefan-caraiman/packstack-tutorial/README.md

-# packstack-tutorial
+# Deploy OpenStack Mitaka using Packstack

-Deploy OpenStack Mitaka using Packstack
+## Step by step tutorial for deploying OpenStack using Packstack from RDO